Jasminexsh/springboot-project/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.jasmine.springboot-demo' is invalid and this project uses 'com.jasmine.springbootdemo' instead.
+* The original package name 'com.jasmine.springboot-demo' is invalid and this project uses 'com.jasmine.springboot' instead.

 # Getting Started